yilisharcs/nixcfg/README.md

 > [!WARNING]
 >
-> If you're not me, it'd be wise to follow the steps below before running `nixos-rebuild`:
+> If you're not me, it'd be wise to create your own user and follow the steps below before running `nixos-rebuild`:

 ```sh
 cd nixcfg/hosts